Enferlain/ComfyUI-A1111-cond/README.md

 ## Performance

-- **Efficient encoding**: Unique prompts are encoded only once and cached
+- **Efficient encoding**: Unique prompts are encoded only once and cached using composite keys (CLIP + text + normalization).
-- `[A|B]` with 28 steps only encodes 2 prompts, not 28
-- All embeddings are padded to the same length for efficient swapping
+- **GPU Pre-Allocation**: All embeddings are pre-moved to the GPU (`intermediate_device`) during encoding to eliminate device-transfer latency during the sampling loop.
+- **Shared Hook Caching**: The step-swapping hook uses a structural result cache that persists even when the hook is cloned, ensuring zero-overhead for 2nd order samplers like Euler a or DPM++ 2M.
+- **Optimized Padding**: Tensors are padded only to the lengths used within the current generation, preventing global cache bloat.
+- **Direct Memory Swapping**: If prompts have identical sequence lengths, the hook uses a zero-math "fast-path" to swap embeddings instantly.
-- BREAK segments are batched together for efficient processing
+- **Batch Processing**: Multiple BREAK segments are batched into a single encoding pass.